swetabehera/deck_of_cards/README.md

-# deckofcards
+# DECK OF CARDS

-It's a part of OOP concept in Python.
+It utilises OOP concept in Python.

 Just practicing it.